zeel01/MonsterBlocks/readme.md

 .window-app.monsterblock .window-header i { font-size: 14px; }
 ```
 This will show only icons, which should help as long as you remember what they all do.

+##Contribute
+User feedback is welcomed and encouraged.
+No contribution is unwelcome!
+If you encounter any bugs or spelling errors, open up an issue and report the issue.

 ![Alt](https://repobeats.axiom.co/api/embed/2e3b62aabb8d72467d37b9c547b192bd3f0eee2c.svg "Repobeats analytics image")